 Step aside, Paddington.
 Your services are no longer required, Pooh.
 A new movie is in production and it makes both of you look like kid's films.
 Which, to be entirely fair, you are.

-Nevertheless, the true story of Cocaine Bear – AKA Pablo EskoBear – is to be turned into a movie, with Elizabeth Banks set to direct.
+Nevertheless, the true story of Cocaine Bear – AKA Pablo EskoBear – has been turned into a movie, with Elizabeth Banks set to direct.
 Frankly, unless Paddington 3 sees Paddington's marmalade addiction take a dark turn, it's going to take a hell of a lot to beat as the strangest bear movie next year.